jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Throw up a silver coin to test her dexterity which she catches as Skógur tosses it in the air.
 V impressed but maybe not the chick for us.

 ### Take a Load Off Baby
 - Stay at the Thundering Lizard for the night for 15 SP.
-Freya dedicates the Long Bow as her weapon but takes out the unarmed strike ability for most situations - shadow boxing x100.
+Freya dedicates the Long Bow as her weapon but takes out the unarmed strike ability for most situations - _shadow boxing x100_.
 - Others prepare spells for the journey ahead.
 - Get a nice rest after the other party (Silver Hydras)
   - Ask what our name is but unsure of this. **Come up with a sick name**.